 Year Erected: 1983

 Marker Text: The Convent and Academy of Saint Vincent dePaul was opened in June, 1845.
 Sisters of Mercy from Charleston, S.C., under the leadership of Mother Vincent Mahoney, began a boarding school, orphanage, day school and free school.
 St. Vincent’s Convent became an independent Motherhouse within two years, and from here over 20 schools, hospitals, and orphanages were founded throughout Georgia.
-Early foundations continuing to give service include: St. Joseph’s Hospital and St. Mary’s Home, Savannah (1875), and St. Joseph’s Hospital (1880).
+Early foundations continuing to give service include: St. Joseph’s Hospital and St. Mary’s Home, Savannah (1875), and St. Joseph’s Hospital, Atlanta (1880).

 Records attest to bravery and heroic service rendered by the Sisters of Mercy during the yellow fever epidemics of 1853, 1876, and 1878, and to their care for the wounded and suffering during the Civil War.